zhangjile/BBPrimer/BB/Section19ABCDEChallenge/description.md

 Each student's name and score (#correct out of 5)
 At the end, the class average should be displayed
 You may assume that the data in the file is properly formatted

-## laugh out loud, if not, error is certain to come out.
+## laugh out loud, if not formatted, error is certain to come out.

 Program should output to the console the following:
 Student                     Score   //void DisplayHeader ();